 Synchronizing Permissions Across Your Cluster

-In MemSQL 6.7 and later, you can ease user account management by automatically keeping non-root user accounts, roles, and groups in sync across your cluster.
+You can ease user account management by automatically keeping non-root user accounts, roles, and groups in sync across your cluster.
 This functionality is enabled through a new system variable named

 sync_permissions.
 All user account operations are performed on the master aggregator and propagated automatically to each child aggregator in the cluster.
 For example, if an administrator connects to the master aggregator, issues a